paulfitz/daff-doc/types/coopy/CompareFlags.md

 Diffs for tables where row/column order has been permuted may include an extra row/column specifying the changes in row numbers.
-If you'd like to be sure that that row/column is *never* included, turn on this flag.
+If you'd like to be sure that that row/column is *never* included, turn on this flag, and turn off always_show_order.